angr/angr-platforms/tutorial/2_arch.md

 ```python
 register_arch(['bf|brainfuck'], 64, 'any', ArchBF)
 ```
-The first argument is a List of regular expressions that match the name of our architecture.
+The first argument is a list of regular expressions that match the name of our architecture.
 (Note, as of this writing, you can assume input is lowercase).
 Next, the bit-width of our arch, which is 64.
 The third argument is the `endness`, which can either be "Iend_LE", "Iend_BE", or "any".  (_these constants come from VEX, if you're curious_) 'any' means this Arch will match for either endness.

 This is used by `archinfo.arch_from_id()` to look up the Arch for a given set of parameters.
 Given the various circumstances under which this is needed, we deliberately make this super flexible, and encourage you to make your mappings flexible too.